rxwx/rxwx.github.io/_posts/2022-11-09-ProxyNotRelay.md

 ![Frontend Request to Backend Containing X-CommonAccessToken ](/public/media/Frontend-X-CommonAccessToken.png)

-To verify our understanding, lets modify a request sent from the Frontend to the Backend, by removing the `X-CommonAccessToken` header and inserting a forged `X-Rps-CAT` token in the URL.
+To verify our understanding, let's modify a request sent from the Frontend to the Backend, by removing the `X-CommonAccessToken` header and inserting a forged `X-Rps-CAT` token in the URL.
 To make things clear, I’ve forged the token to contain the fake username `VULCORP\impacket`.
 As shown in the following screenshot, simply by removing the `X-CommonAccessToken` header, we are able to use `X-Rps-CAT` again!

 ![Forged Token Accepted](/public/media/X-RPS-Cat-working.png)